 The good news is there is local support to help you.

 In 2022/23, 6,169 per 100,000 smokers in Southampton aged 18+ set a quit date through services, higher than England (2,965 per 100,000).
 The (self-reported) quit rate through services in Southampton for the same year is 2,545 per 100,000 smokers and is higher than the England average (1,602 per 100,000 smokers).
 This compares with 2,674 per 100,000 smokers in 2013/14.

 You are 3 times more likely to quit smoking with support from a stop smoking service.
 Please click here to find your local stop smoking service.

-An estimate of 25.6% of routine and manual workers in Southampton smoke, compared to an average of 26% for comparator local authorities and 25.4% in England.
-Smokers are also linked with living in more deprived areas.
-Just over 20% of registered patients who smoke live in the 20% most deprived areas in Southampton compared to just 8.5% of registered patients are smokers in the 20% least deprived areas.
+In Southampton, just over 20% of registered patients who smoke live in the 20% most deprived areas compared to 8.5% of registered patients in the 20% least deprived areas.

 Thornhill has more than 1 in 4 registered patients who smoke (25.8%).
 Freemantle is the 2nd highest ward with 24.2% of patients who smoke and Woolston is 3rd (23.9%).